Sriharshitha123/Analysis-Of-Chemical-Components/README.md

 ## 📝 Acknowledgments

 A special thanks to the Training & Development Team at MedTourEasy for providing the opportunity and resources to carry out this project.
-Your guidance and support were invaluable! 🙏❤️
+Your guidance and support were invaluable! 🙏

-## 📧 Contact

-For any queries or further information, please reach out to us at [your-email@example.com].

 ---